Nutritious budget meals for an active student life

 - Please note, that this service is available for members of the University.

 - Contact the Nutrition Coach.
 Leave your contact details, we’ll get in touch with you!
 The coach can help you with choosing the right package.
 We´ll contact you within one week.
+Please note that all appointments are held remotely and take place on weekdays before 4 p.m.

 - Choose and buy a package from the web store.